The following tips and shortcuts help you work in CityEngine.

 - Make external edits to a polygon feature layer added in CityEngine, such as with ArcGIS Pro, and synchronize the updates to the layer across the ArcGIS platform.

-To create a new feature layer in your portal, right-click the new polygon layer in Scene Editor and click Create Feature Layer.
+To create a feature layer in your portal, right-click the new polygon layer in Scene Editor and click Create Feature Layer.

 To sync your local changes to the feature layer, right-click the feature polygon layer in Scene Editor and click Synchronize.